 Going on an international trip is very exciting but it can also be very expensive.
 Using a credit card to pay for purchases when traveling internationally is often the best way to get a good exchange rate and the rate your bank gets will be better than the one you’ll get on your own if you exchange cash.
 Using a card also means that you don’t have to carry around a bunch of cash with you.
 However, many cards will add on a “foreign transaction fee” to any transactions made with anything except your home currency.
 Here’s an easy way to keep from paying that extra 2-3 percent on all of your purchases while away.

-Personal cards that do not charge fees
+Personal cards that don’t charge fees

 I’ll try to break this list into categories to make it easier to look through and I’ll note the ones that have no annual fees.
 All other cards will charge annual fees if not noted.
 This list is only for personal cards, not business cards.
 I’d also like to mention that while American Express and Discover have several cards on this list, their acceptance outside the US is limited.
 I’d suggest having a backup Visa or MasterCard just in case.